GE Capital plans to pay $6.5 billion in dividends to GE

 BERLIN Deutsche Boerse Chairman Joachim Faber has put the blame for a failed tie-up with the London Stock Exchange on Britain and its vote to leave the European Union.

-General Electric Co (GE.N) said its financial unit GE Capital Corp would pay $6.5 billion in dividends to the parent in 2013 as part of a plan to reduce the unit's size.
+GE Capital Corp's board has approved a plan to pay $6.5 billion in dividends, including a special dividend of $4.5 billion, to parent General Electric Co (GE.N) in 2013.

-"This announcement is consistent with our goal to reduce the overall size of GE Capital and for it to return significant cash to GE," GE CEO Jeff Immelt said in a statement on Monday.
+"This announcement is consistent with our goal to reduce the overall size of GE Capital and for it to return significant cash to GE," GE Chairman and CEO Jeff Immelt said in a statement.

-The dividend payment includes a special dividend of $4.5 billion, the company said.

-The dividend payments are planned at 30 percent of GE Capital's total 2013 earnings, GE said.
-GE Capital paid a first-quarter earnings dividend of $447 million on April 19.
+(Corrects headline and first paragraph to say GE Capital plans to pay $6.5 billion to GE, not $11 billion.)

 BERLIN Deutsche Boerse Chairman Joachim Faber has put the blame for a failed tie-up with the London Stock Exchange on Britain and its vote to leave the European Union.